purrre/wrld-bot/README.md

 # Building
 If you want to host wrld yourself:
 1. Download the repo as a `.zip` and extract it.
-2. Create a file named `creds.env` and paste the following:
+2. Create a file named `.env` and paste the following:
 ```
 BOT_TOKEN=
 DEV_TOKEN=